This is probably the most important improvement made to OpenIO. It is the first step towards what we call Service ID directory.

 Simplified deployment tools

-The new scripts, based on Ansible, now include a pre-flight check procedure and all the necessary processes to make new nodes compliant with OpenIO SDS requirements.
+The new scripts, based on Ansible, now include a pre-flight check procedure and all the necessary processes to make new nodes compliant with OpenIO requirements.
 This is not quite a “one-click” installation yet, but we are getting very close to it!

 In addition, the entire set of playbooks has been simplified, output is more descriptive, and configuration files make it possible to set up more cluster parameters during the initial deployment, which also results in a smoother, simpler process.